-This Handbook is intended only to help agencies develop their own guidelines on administrative recordkeeping for informal rulemaking, and readers should not rely on it as a legal document.
-Agency personnel and members of the public who have questions about administrative records generally or for particular rulemakings should direct them to rulemaking agencies or the Department of Justice.
+This Handbook is intended only to help agencies develop their own guidelines on administrative recordkeeping for informal rulemaking.
+Readers should not rely on it as a legal document.
+Agency personnel and members of the public who have questions about administrative records generally or about particular rulemakings should direct them to rulemaking agencies or the Department of Justice.